-In this article, I'm going discuss about Steam Condenser in briefly.
-At the end of this article, you will learn How a Steam Condenser works, Definition and Types of a steam condenser, and more.
-So let's get started.
+In this article, I’m going discuss about Steam Condenser in brief.
+At the end of this article, you will learn How a Steam Condenser works, the Definition and Types of a steam condenser, and more.
+So let’s get started.

 What is a Steam Condenser?

 A steam condenser is a closed vessel heat exchanger that is used to convert low-pressure steam to water.
 The pressure inside a steam condenser is kept below the atmospheric pressure to increase efficiency.
 It is generally used for lowering the backpressure of the exhaust of the turbine end.

 The Functions or Needs of a Steam Condenser:

 The functions or the needs of the condenser in a steam power plant are the following: